NYSSB End-of-Year Data Form

 Seals and medallions for candidates who have met the requirements will only be mailed (or in the case of New York City public schools, made available for pick-up) when the full End of Year Data workbook is submitted error-free.
 NYSED will only send two mailings to schools, one in early May for those students who have met the requirements and are listed on the End of Year Data Form submitted by May 5th and one additional mailing by mid-July for those students who were anticipated at the time of the original form submission, but who have since met all of the Seal requirements.
 For schools with Seal earners that graduate in August, an additional mailing following verification of graduation will be permitted.

-Q: What is the deadline to submit the NYSSB End of Year Data Form?
-How was this determined?
+Q: What must schools consider when deciding when (within the submission window) to submit the End of Year Data Form?

 Q: The first gray column of the End of Year Data Form is labeled “Total number of Seals earned by student”.
 How is this number calculated?